Xeks4237/NV-GOD/README.md

 - Made it as much Easy to configure for new users and pro NVim enjoyers than LazyVim, NV-Chad, and AstroNVim Distros

+- And I doesn't gonna use snacks.nvim or mini.nvim like plugin packs because I just gonna use plugins on this packs directly, instead of using someones pre-made packs (gonna make my own pack with all plugins which is made specially for NV-GOD, if someone gonna need it:3)

 ---

-There's a great video created by Me with the explanation of everything about NV-GOD (gonna make a video later😅, after making at least NV-GOD v1.0)
+(here gonna be a future video with all other info😅, gonna make it after making at least NV-GOD v1.0)

 ## 📂 File Structure